platformerin/novirepo1/instructions1.md

 Turn on the toothbrush using the green button.
+Primjer za pull-request-test

 Place in your mouth.